Background on Teacher Leadership Institute

 Leadership is not a responsibility we leave to others; leadership is inherent in the professional work of teachers.
 Leadership takes a variety of forms for teachers today, and the Teacher Leadership Institute supports teacher-leaders in becoming more expert and confident at leading in the current education environment.

-The National Education Association and state and local affiliates, in partnership with the Center for Teaching Quality are proud to offer a professional growth opportunity designed to grow the skills and enhance the experiences of teacher-leaders looking to expand their impact.
+The National Education Association and state and local affiliates are proud to offer a professional growth opportunity designed to grow the skills and enhance the experiences of teacher-leaders looking to expand their impact.
 The Institute offers a blended learning path addressing association leadership, instructional leadership, advocacy and policy leadership and social justice competencies.

-Beginning this September, NEA’s 2019-2020 Teacher Leadership Institute fellowship will launch.
-Teachers will work in cohorts of approximately 30-35 colleagues.
-They will engage face-to-face and online in a customized curriculum exploring leadership in all of its facets.
-Virtual learning will be focused on two overarching Teacher Leadership competencies, one Pathway specific competency and one social justice competency.
-The fellowship will culminate in capstone portfolio projects designed by the TLI fellows to address existing policy challenges in their districts and communities.
+On November 20, 2020 Teacher Leadership Institute 2022 fellowship will launch.
+Teachers will work in cohorts of approximately 10 - 15 colleagues.
+They will engage face-to-face and online in a customized curriculum exploring leadership in all its facets.
+Virtual learning will be focused on two overarching Teacher Leadership competencies, one Pathway specific competency and one Social Justice competency.
+The fellowship will culminate in capstone portfolio projects designed by the TLI fellows to address existing policy and instructional challenges in their districts and communities.
 Fellows may earn micro-credentials via a formative process which focuses on mastery of singular competencies to enhance their resumes.

 - PDPs: 67.5